muazmuhd2112-spec/SmartCV-/README.md

-# SmartCV-
+# SmartCV

-SmartCV is a smart and user-friendly web application designed to help users create, manage, and organize professional Curriculum Vitae (CV) efficiently.
-The system allows users to input personal details, education, skills, experience, and achievements, and then generate a well-structured CV in a digital format.
+SmartCV is a simple web application that helps users create and manage their CV online.

+## Features
+- User registration and login
+- Create and edit CV
+- Organized sections for personal details, skills, and experience

+## Technologies Used
+- PHP
+- HTML
+- CSS
+- MySQL

+## Purpose
+This project was built for learning and practice in PHP and backend development.